Zunior/PizzaFactory/README.md

 2. Spring security implementation
 3. H2 embedded database
 4. Swagger implementation
+5. Lombok with build pattern implementation on main dto object

 All required links can be found in application.properties file
 - h2 console